mxcl/PromiseKit/README.markdown

 [![Join the chat at https://gitter.im/mxcl/PromiseKit](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/mxcl/PromiseKit?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) ![](https://img.shields.io/cocoapods/v/PromiseKit.svg?label=Current%20Release)  [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg)](https://github.com/Carthage/Carthage)

+# Which PromiseKit Should I Use?

+If you are writing a library, **use PromiseKit 1.6**.
+This is because PromiseKit > 2 breaks everytime Swift changes.
+While Swift is in flux it is not feasible to depend on a library that will break every time Xcode updates.

+If you are making an app then PromiseKit 3 is the best PromiseKit, you may have to make some fixes when Xcode updates, but probably you will be OK as long as you update PromiseKit when Xcode updates.

+PromiseKit 1 and 3 can be installed in parallel if necessary, but CocoaPods will not support this.

+Once Swift becomes ABI or API stable we can all just move to the latest PromiseKit.

+Thus we intend to support PromiseKit 1.x for longer than expected.

 # PromiseKit 3

 In Swift 2.0 `catch` and `defer` became reserved keywords mandating we rename our functions with these names.
 This forced a major semantic version change on PromiseKit and thus we took the opportunity to make other minor (source compatability breaking) improvements.